I was recently at the store when something caught my eye: collagen popcorn.

 Collagen supplements and food products are usually made with collagen peptides, which are ‘hydrolyzed’ or broken down collagen chains.
 This is also referred to type I collagen.
 It’s a white powder that can be flavored or unflavored, and the usual dose really depends on what you’re using it for: 10g a day is common for various uses like skin health and protein supplements.

 Collagen isn’t a great protein powder because it’s not a complete protein.
-That means that it doesn’t have all the essential amino acids that we don’t get from food.
+That means that it has a limiting (ie – inadequate amount) amino acid – tryptophan – one the essential amino acids that we don’t get from food.

 Here’s a chart showing how collagen stacks up to soy and whey protein powders.

 There is some evidence that collagen supplements can help with joint pain and osteoarthritis, but it’s pretty mixed.
 Many of the studies are sponsored by collagen companies. small, short, and done on mice or in dishes in a lab.
 This study did find a positive outcome on joint pain in humans, but was done with collaged type II, otherwise known as undenatured collagen.
 Undernatured collagen is different from collagen peptides, but still available in stores.